PolezhakaNikita/Voodel/README.md

 # Voodel
 Projects on Python.
+Hello guys!
+No time to explain, starting programming!